electricimp/imp-central-impt/TestingGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### GitHub Credentials
+### GitHub Credentials ###

-It may be needed if your test files use [include from GitHub](#include-from-github).
+These may be needed if your test files [include code from GitHub](#include-from-github).

-For unauthenticated requests the GitHub API allows you to make [up to 60 requests per hour](https://developer.github.com/v3/#rate-limiting).
-This may be not sufficient for intensive test running.
-To overcome the limitation you can provide GitHub's user credentials.
+For unauthenticated requests, the GitHub API allows you to make [up to 60 requests per hour](https://developer.github.com/v3/#rate-limiting).
+This may be not sufficient for intensive testing.
+To overcome this limitation, you can provide GitHub account credentials.
 There are two ways to do this:

-- Via environment variables - we strongly recommend this way due to the security reasons.
+- Via environment variables &mdash; **We strongly recommend this way for security reasons**.
 You should specify two environment variables:
-  - `GITHUB_USER` - GitHub username.
+  - `GITHUB_USER` &mdash; A GitHub account username.
-  - `GITHUB_TOKEN` - GitHub password or personal access token.
+  - `GITHUB_TOKEN` &mdash; A GitHub account password or personal access token.

-- Via github credentials file.
+- Via a GitHub credentials file.
-  - This file may be created or updated by [**impt test github**](./CommandsManual.md#test-github) command.
-You specifies GitHub's username and password and they are saved in the specified file.
-Note, the credentials are saved in a plain text.
+  - This file may be created or updated with [`impt test github`](./CommandsManual.md#test-github).
+You specify a GitHub username and password, and they are saved in the specified file. **Important** The credentials are stored in a plain text.
-  - You may have several github credentials files and they may be located in any places.
-You specifies a concrete github credentials file during [test configuration creation or updating](#test-configuration).
-If the specified file exists when you [run the tests](#running-tests), the GitHub's credentials are taken from it.
-If the specified file does not exist, the GitHub's credentials are taken from the environment variables if they are set.
+  - You may have several GitHub credential files and they may be located in any place.
+You specify a concrete GitHub credentials file during [test configuration](#test-configuration).
+If the specified file exists when you [run the tests](#running-tests), the GitHub credentials are taken from it.
+If the specified file does not exist, the GitHub credentials are taken from the environment variables, if they are set.

-*Example:*
+**Example**

 ```
-> impt test github --github-config github.conf --user github_username --pwd github_password
+> impt test github --github-config github.conf --user github_username
+    --pwd github_password
 GitHub credentials Configuration File is created successfully.
 IMPT COMMAND SUCCEEDS
 ```

-### Running Tests
+### Running Tests ###

-To run the tests of your configured test project call [**impt test run**](./CommandsManual.md#test-run) command from the test project home.
-The tests will be executed according to your [test configuration](#test-configuration).
+To run your configured test project’s tests, call [`impt test run`](./CommandsManual.md#test-run) from the test project home directory.
+The tests will be executed according to your [test configuration](#test-configuration) file.

-By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration).
-The search starts from the test project home and includes all subdirectories.
-The tool looks for all test cases in the found files.
-All test methods in all found test cases are considered as tests for execution.
-For a particular run you may select a subset of test files, test cases, test methods by specifying `--tests` option.
-See the details [here](#running-selective-tests).
+By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration) file.
+The search starts from the test project home directory and includes all sub-directories.
+The tool looks for all test cases in the files it discovers.
+All test methods in all located test cases are considered as viable tests for execution.
+For a particular run, you may select a subset of test files, test cases and test methods by specifying the `--tests` option; see [here](#running-selective-tests) for more details.

-Every selected test file is a source for build (Deployment).
-Finally, there are as many different builds as the number of the selected test files for execution.
+Every selected test file is a source for building and deploying code, so there will be as many different builds as there are selected test files for execution.
 Test files (builds) run in an arbitrary order.

-Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) one by one - on one device, then on the second one, etc. Devices are chosen in an arbitrary order.
-A test file (build) running on one device is called a test session.
-After the build finished on the last device, the next test file (build) starts running on the same set of devices, again one by one.
+Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) file one by one sequentially.
+Devices are chosen in an arbitrary order.
+A test file (build) running on one device is called a ‘test session’.
+When the build completes on the last device, the next test file (build) starts running on the same set of devices, again one after the other.

-A build includes the selected set of test cases and tests from a selected test file.
-It may be all test cases with all tests or a subset of test cases / subset of tests as [defined](#running-selective-tests) by `--tests` option.
-The selected test cases are executed in an arbitrary order.
-The selected tests of a test case are executed in an arbitrary order.

-Every test is treated as failed if an error has been thrown or a timeout, defined in the [test configuration](#test-configuration), occurs during the test execution.
+Every test is treated as failed if an error is thrown or a timeout, as defined in the [test configuration](#test-configuration) file, occurs during the test execution.
 Otherwise the test is treated as passed.
 If at least one test in a test session fails, the test session is treated as failed.
-If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, the whole tests execution is stopped after the first failed test.
+If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, test execution ends after the first failed test.

-You may clear the [Builder cache](#builder-cache) by `--clear-cache` option.
-The cache, if existed, will be deleted before running the tests.
-And, if the Builder cache is enabled in the [test configuration](#test-configuration), it will be re-created during the tests running.
+You may clear the [*Builder* cache](#builder-cache) before the tests starts by setting the `--clear-cache` option.
+If the *Builder* cache is enabled in the [test configuration](#test-configuration) file, it will then be re-created during the test run.

-You may run the tests in the [debug mode](#debug-mode) by specifying `--debug` option.
+You may run the tests in [debug mode](#debug-mode) by specifying the `--debug` option.

-*Example:*
+**Example**

 ```
 > impt test run
 [info] Started at 22 Jan 2018 22:47:04 GMT+0300